This is the graph library responsible for representing the packages that are involved in a given install.

 Usage

-// Build intended end state (may start from lockfile or actual)const to = await ideal.build({ projectRoot: process.cwd(), packageInfo, packageJson, scurry,})
+// Build intended end state (may start from lockfile or actual)const to = await ideal.build({ projectRoot: process.cwd(), packageInfo, packageJson, scurry, remover,})

-// Apply minimal changes to match Idealawait reify({ graph: to, actual: from, packageInfo, packageJson, scurry,})Working With Lockfiles
+// Apply minimal changes to match Idealconst { diff, buildQueue } = await reify({ graph: to, actual: from, packageInfo, packageJson, scurry, remover, allowScripts: '*',})Working With Lockfiles

 import { lockfile } from '@vltpkg/graph'

-// Load virtual graph from vlt-lock.jsonconst g = lockfile.load({ projectRoot, mainManifest, packageJson, scurry,})
+// Load virtual graph from vlt-lock.jsonconst graph = lockfile.load({ projectRoot, mainManifest, packageJson,})

 Graph construction modes supported by the library: